Travel Through Time Like Never Before

 The landscape surrounding the historic sites presents a pristine glimpse into the ecology of the wetlands and woodlands for the Piedmont region.
 A sanctuary from the surrounding development, this land is home to many native and protected species.

-At each HEARTS event, a native plant is featured, sharing lore and historic uses.
+At each HEARTS event, a connection to nature is featured, sharing lore and history.
 In addition, volunteer opportunities for stewardship, preservation, and conservation are available for individuals and groups of all ages.

 You Can’t Have HEARTS Without the Arts!